cawel/notes-binder/food/recipes/banana_cake.md

 * 1 teaspoon baking soda
 * 1 teaspoon baking powder
 * pinch of salt
-* 1 1/2 cups of all-purpose flour
+* 1 1/2 cups of all-purpose flour (not whole-wheat)

 ## Optional
-* can add smashed nuts
+* put banana slices on top
-* can add chocolate chips
+* add smashed nuts to the mix
-* can put banana slices on top
+* add chocolate chips to the mix

 ## Oven
-* 350 F
+* 350-375 °F
 * for ~45 min

 ## Inspiration